Garry Bradbury: Career

 He has also experimented with customized pianola scrolls.

 In 1988, he completed his first solo album, Drug Induced Sex Rituals.
-Its release was planned, abandoned, delayed repeatedly, for several years, until it saw an eventual CDr release through Sevcom in the 1990s.
+Its release was planned, abandoned, delayed repeatedly, for several years, until it saw an eventual CD-R release through Sevcom in the 1990s.

-In 1997, a CD entitled Actual Size, the bulk of which consisted of Bradbury's solo material, was issued first as a double CDr through Sevcom and then as a single CD through Zonar Recordings.
+In 1997, a CD entitled Actual Size, the bulk of which consisted of Bradbury's solo material, was issued first as a double CD-R through Sevcom and then as a single CD through Zonar Recordings.
 Much of this material resurfaced on the later compilation PANSPERMIA.

-Throughout the early 2000s Bradbury was commissioned by the Sydney Theatre Company on scores for King Lear, The Tempest and Macbeth.
+Throughout the early 2000s Bradbury was commissioned by the Sydney Theatre Company on scores for King Lear, The Tempest, and Macbeth.

 In the 2000s, he released two CDs, Ruffini Corpuscle in 2003 and Instant Oblivion in 2005, on the Dual Plover label.

-Garry Bradbury's 2015 compilation, PANSPERMIA, consisting of 2 lp's and a bonus one sided 7",is an assemblage of remastered and re-edited works recorded sporadically over a period of around 20 years from 1986 to 2005, through the German based label Vinyl On Demand.
-Following this PANSPERMIA PLUS (a slightly more comprehensive version) was made publicly available as a free download thru the online download service bandcamp.
+Bradbury's 2015 compilation, Panspermia, consisting of 2 LPs and a bonus one-sided 7", is an assemblage of remastered and re-edited works recorded sporadically over a period of around 20 years from 1986 to 2005, through the German-based label Vinyl On Demand.
+Following this Panspermia Plus (a slightly more comprehensive version) was made publicly available as a free download thru the online download service Bandcamp.

-In 2016, a CD of new and reworked archival material was released under the title YAKOVLEVIAN TORQUE, made available as CD and/or download through No.Ware releases operating somewhere between Berlin and San Diego.
+In 2016, a CD of new and reworked archival material was released under the title Yakovlevian Torque, made available as CD and/or download through No.Ware releases operating somewhere between Berlin and San Diego.
 Several of Bradbury's works also appear on the recent No-wares compilation No. No.II.
 (2016).
 A series of live performances throughout 2017 and 2018 revealed an intense, elaborately textural, less beat driven body of work which was to culminate in new releases in late 2019.
 Bradbury died in January 2022.